Johnson & Johnson and Asbestos

 - $325 million for mesothelioma.
 A New York jury awarded $325 million to a couple for Donna Olson’s mesothelioma.
 She used Johnson & Johnson’s talcum powders for years.[9]

 - $4.7 billion for multiple cancer victims.
 Twenty-two women sued Johnson & Johnson and talc suppliers over their ovarian cancer.
 They all used Baby Powder products for years.
-A jury awarded the women nearly $5 billion, most of which are punitive damages against Johnson & Johnson.
-The company appealed and the Missouri Supreme Court reduced the amount to $2.1 billion.
+A jury awarded the women nearly $5 billion, most of which is punitive damages against Johnson & Johnson.
+The company appealed, and the Missouri Supreme Court reduced the amount to $2.1 billion.
 Johnson & Johnson then sought to have the verdict overturned, but the U.S. Supreme Court declined to take the case.[7][11]

 - $70 million for ovarian cancer.
 Deborah Giannecchini developed stage 4 ovarian cancer after using Baby Powder for many years.
 She sued Johnson & Johnson and other companies.
-A jury awarded her $70 million with Johnson & Johnson holding the majority of the liability.[12]
+A jury awarded her $70 million, with Johnson & Johnson holding the majority of the liability.[12]

 - $117 million for pleural mesothelioma.
 While most cases have involved women and ovarian cancer, Stephen Lanzo developed mesothelioma after decades of Baby Powder use.
 He sued Johnson & Johnson and the companies that supplied talc.[13]